 This Unit sees its mission as the promotion of the study of Native American religious traditions and thereby the enrichment of the academic study of religion generally, by engaging in discourse about culturally-centered theories and encouraging multiple dialogues at the margins of Western and non-Western cultures and scholarship.
 The Unit is committed to fostering dialogue involving Native and non-Native voices in the study of North, Central, and South American Native religious traditions and to engaging religious studies scholarship in robust conversation with scholarship on other facets of Native cultures and societies.

 We invite individual paper and group proposals on any aspect of Native Traditions in the Americas (North, Central and South).
-We especially encourage proposals on the following topics in light of AAR’s theme of religion and the most vulnerable:
+In particular, we invite papers on the following topics:

 • In light of this year's theme on institutional self-reflection, we seek proposals for a panel considering the work of Professor Inés Talamantez, and her influence on the study of Native American religious traditions within the academy.